Mohammed-islam0907/learning-devops/AWS/README.md

 - Sign of poor architectural decisions
 - Better to use random IP and register DNS name to it
 - Or use Load balancer

+## EBS Volume

+- Elastic Block Store (EBS): Network drive you can attach to EC2 instance (not physical)
+- Allows data to be stored even after termination
+- They are bound to specific availability zone
+- Free tier: 30 GB free EBS storage - SSD